- Burning the turkey and more: Thanksgiving cooking fires

 Thanksgiving is already a hazardous time out on the roads since millions of people drive to their Thanksgiving celebrations.

-If you serve a guest alcohol, you may find yourself responsible for any damage they do once they hit the street.
+If you serve a guest alcohol, you can be held responsible for any damage or injuries if they drive while intoxicated.
 Most states have social host liability laws; if a guest injures or kills someone on their way home from your party, you’re responsible.

 "While each state is different, in general, if you over-serve someone in your home who is visibly intoxicated, then you can be held liable for all losses caused to any third party.
 For example, if you over-serve a visibly intoxicated guest and [they] then negligently cause a car accident, you can potentially be held liable to any third party that is injured under a social host liability law.
 However, if your intoxicated guest simply injures himself, then you would not be liable," Earley says.